 |Supercharger v2 (150 kW DC)||100 kW †||85 kW †||24 min||330 mph|

 |CCS (175 kW DC)||100 kW †||85 kW †||24 min||330 mph|

 † = Limited by charging capabilities of vehicle

 Actual charging rates may differ from data shown due to factors like outside temperature, state of the battery and driving style.

 All about the Tesla Model 3 Standard Range

 The Tesla Model 3 Standard Range has an estimatedn On The Road Price (OTR) of £37,500.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model 3 Standard Range is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model 3 Standard Range is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Tesla Model 3 Standard Range is £34,000.